-• France: Subsidies for Electric Vehicles
+France: Subsidies for Electric Vehicles

 In July 2023, the French government announced an amendment to the eligibility requirements for the subsidy for the purchase of electric vehicles (EVs) to take into account CO2 emissions from the manufacturing and transportation of the vehicles, and solicited public comments until August.
 In September, a decree making the above amendment was promulgated and came into effect in October of the same year.
 The amendment sets an environmental score to be calculated from the CO2 emissions of EVs during their manufacturing and transportation processes, and vehicles with an environmental score of 60 or higher will be eligible for the subsidy.
 For the purchase of a passenger car, 27% of the purchase price will be subsidized (up to 5,000 euro for individuals, 3,000 euro for corporations, and 7,000 euro for people on lower incomes).
 The environmental score is assessed as the sum of CO2 emissions calculated by multiplying the emission factor and the amount used, etc., for each of the following items: (i) emissions from the manufacture of steel, aluminum, and other materials; (ii) emissions from the manufacture of batteries; (iii) emissions from intermediate assembly, etc., excluding batteries; and (iv) emissions during transportation.
 Emission factors for (i) through (iii) are set by country or region, while for (iv), emission factors are set by country or region for overland (rail and road) transportation and uniformly by distance for marine transportation.
 If there is an objection to the calculation of the environmental score, there is a provision allowing recalculation and reapplication of CO2 emissions based on actual measured values.
 In December 2023, the French government announced the list of vehicle types eligible for the subsidy.
+Subsequently, the French government has announced that it will reduce the subsidy amount for EVs from a maximum of 7,000 euros to a maximum of 4,000 euros in 2025.
+In addition, the budget for EV subsidies in 2025 will be reduced by two-thirds.

 Emissions during transportation are included in the calculation of the environmental score, which is an eligibility requirement for the subsidy.
 In the case of marine transportation, emissions during transportation are calculated by multiplying the transportation distance by a uniform emission factor.
 In the case of land transportation, emission factors for rail and road transportation are set higher for Asian countries than for European countries.
 Due to these designs, the treatment of imported vehicles differs depending on the length of transportation distance and method of transportation, which may violate Article 1.1 (Most-Favoured-Nation Treatment obligation) and Article 3.4 (National Treatment obligation) of GATT.
-In addition, the CO2 emission factors for steel and battery production, etc., used to calculate the environmental scores are set uniformly by country or region, and European countries and regions, making imported vehicles harder to score and less eligible for the subsidy than French and European-made vehicles.
+In addition, the CO2 emission factors for steel and battery production, etc., used to calculate the environmental scores are set uniformly by country or region, and European countries and regions, including France, have factors that are better than those of other countries and regions, making imported vehicles harder to score and less eligible for the subsidy than French and European-made vehicles.
 Therefore, as unfavorable treatment of some imported vehicles, there is a possibility of violating Article 1.1 (Most-Favoured-Nation Treatment obligation) and Article 3.4 (National Treatment obligation) of GATT.